-You can apply for up to £750 per year of award over the course of your studentship; unused funds in one year can be carried to the next.
+You can apply for up to £750 per year of award over the course of your studentship; we may be able to award higher amounts dependent on budgetary constraints.
+Unused funds in one year can be carried to the next.
 Students are encouraged to work out a budget for the lifetime of their studentship with their supervisor in the early stages of their award period.
 The ESRC expect the RTSG funding it provides to be pooled for flexible use across funded students and it may be possible to allocate additional funding from time to time.
 RTSG funds can also be combined with the funds provided for overseas fieldwork.

 RTSG budgets should be reviewed and updated on a regular basis.
 It is your responsibility to keep receipts and evidence of your spending and be able to produce them if called upon to do so for auditing purposes.
 You should also inform LISS DTP if your plans change following award of RTSG funding.
 If you have questions about the eligibility of certain expenses, please contact us.